gwenknight/actions_example/README.md

 This repository contains 2 analysis scripts which can be executed remotely on the GitHub servers by running the action called "A GitHub action".

-To use this repository with you account, just fork it!
+Fork this repository to use it with your account.

 ## What is an action?